dirkschreib/Decimal64/README.md

 `Double` (generic)             | 0.137s | 0.124s |  -8%   | 0.137s | 0.125s | -10%

 Key findings v1.0:

 - The debug performance didn't look very promising, but llvm can optimize this code very well.
 - The difference between the two new implementations is negligible.
 - There is a very bad performance penalty if someone tries to use numbers in a generic way.
   (i.e. protocol witness overhead)
   **Update**
-  After discussion on https://forums.swift.org/t/performance-overhead-for-protocols/27104 Joe Groff opened https://bugs.swift.org/browse/SR-11158 (i.e. rdar://problem/53285593)
+  After discussion on <https://forums.swift.org/t/performance-overhead-for-protocols/27104> Joe Groff opened <https://bugs.swift.org/browse/SR-11158> (i.e. <rdar://problem/53285593>)
 - The own implementation is just 5% slower than the builtin `Double` (which is unsuitable for most currency calculations)

 Key findings v1.1:

 - I have never heard of `TextOutputStreamable` before.
 (Thanks Brent!)
 This is a tremendous performance benefit.
 - `DecimalFP64` and `Decimal64` are now faster than `Double`.
 They need 18% less time to complete the benchmark test.
 - The performance difference to `Decimal` is even higher: The benchmark test is completed in 1/5th of the time.

-# Performance Update for Apple M1 Chip
+### Performance Update for Apple M1 Chip

 I've done some more testing with my new MacBook Air M1 (8GPU, 16GB, 512GB).
 All test with Big Sur (11.0.1) (exception MacBook Air with 1.6GHz i5 is on 11.1) and Xcode 12.2.

 Update: Some more tests with a Mac Studio M1 Max running Ventura 13.2.1 with Xcode 14.2

-All time in seconds for 100 tests.
+All times in seconds for 100 tests.

 Number Type                  | MBA x86 Deb | MBA x86 Rel | iMac x86 Deb | iMac x86 Rel | MBA M1 Deb | MBA M1 Rel | Studio Max Deb | Studio Max Rel
 -|-|-|-|-|-|-|-|-